Xbox Adaptive Controller: Design

 The Xbox Adaptive Controller has a slim rectangular frame, measuring 292 × 130 × 23 mm (L×W×H); the controller alone weighs 552 g.
 The face of the controller has two large, domed buttons that can be mapped to any function using the Xbox Accessories app; these are each 4 in in diameter and their default mapping is to the A (left, closer to D-pad) and B (right) face buttons on a standard controller.
 Each of the two large dome buttons make a different sound when depressed to help players distinguish between them.
 The face also includes a large D-pad, menu button, view button, and the Xbox home button that are featured on a standard Xbox Wireless Controller.
 In addition, a button allows the player to select one of three saved profiles.

 The controller features two USB-A 2.0 ports, one on each side; the USB ports are used to connect devices that map to left and right analog stick functions, corresponding to the side of the XAC.
 The left side also includes a 3.5mm jack for stereo audio output.

 The back of the frame has nineteen 3.5 mm jacks that allow multiple assistive input devices to be connected; each jack corresponds to a different button, trigger, bumper, or D-pad function on the standard Xbox One controller.
-The Xbox Adaptive Controller supports Windows 10 and Xbox One devices and is compatible with every game at a system level.
+The Xbox Adaptive Controller supports Windows 10 devices and Xbox One, Series X, and Series S consoles and is compatible with every game at a system level.
 Each port is also labeled on the face of the controller, and there is a short vertical groove leading to the port from the top of the rear panel, facilitating the installation of assistive inputs.
 The jacks are designed to require more force than usual to insert or remove a plug, preventing inadvertent disconnection of the assistive input devices.
 Any of the nineteen ports can be used for a "shift" function, which can add a second function to any of the other ports or buttons on the controller.